Bohemia JazzFest

 Bohemia Jazz Fest is an annual jazz festival in the Czech Republic.
 It was started in 2005 by Czech-born jazz guitarist Rudy Linka.
-The festival travels to different historic squares in cities throughout the country during the month of July, beginning on Prague's Old Town Square, and ending in Budweis.
-In the past, Bohemia Jazz Fest has visited Prachatice, Domazlice, Plzen, Tabor, and Brno.
+The festival travels to different historic squares in cities throughout the country during the month of July, beginning on Prague's Old Town Square, and ending in České Budějovice.
+In the past, Bohemia Jazz Fest has visited Prachatice, Domažlice, Plzeň, Tábor and Brno.

 Media

 Bohemia Jazz Fest is featured in Michelin's Prague 2012 guide.
 It has also been featured in Downbeat magazine, as well as New York Times' blog "In Transit."